pmem/pmdk/README.md

 The address sanitizer is not supported for libvmmalloc on FreeBSD and will be ignored.

-## Building PMDK on Windows
+## Building VMDK on Windows

-Clone the PMDK tree and open the solution:
+Clone the VMDK tree and open the solution:
 ```
 	> git clone https://github.com/pmem/pmdk
 	> cd pmdk/src
-	> devenv PMDK.sln
+	> devenv VMDK.sln
 ```

 Select the desired configuration (Debug or Release) and build the solution